MycilaDimmer

 Build Flags

-For Zero-Cross Dimmer (IRAM safety):
+For Thyristor Dimmer (IRAM safety):

 build_flags =